parikshit-rs/comic-art-generator/README.md

 To use the Comic Art Generator, follow these simple steps:

+1. Make sure you use a Virtual Private Network (VPN) for running this project.
-1. Enter text for each of the 10 comic panels using the input form.
+2. Enter text for each of the 10 comic panels using the input form.
-2. Click the "Generate Comic" button to initiate the text-to-image conversion process.
+3. Click the "Generate Comic" button to initiate the text-to-image conversion process.
-3. Witness the magic as the API transforms your text into vibrant comic panels.
+4. Witness the magic as the API transforms your text into vibrant comic panels.
-4. Share your creatively generated comic strip with others.
+5. Share your creatively generated comic strip with others.

 Please note that leaving a panel text empty will result in 'Panel text is empty' for that particular panel.